kvm101/OneTimeSecret/README.md

 - `HTTP Basic Authentication`

 ### Needed to add:
-- Unit-tests
-- `TaskFile` build
-- Continuous Integration
-- Review code, code is so bad, and this code need to improve
+- Review code, code is so bad and this code need to improve logic and security